When it comes to paying taxes as a sole trader, it’s likely you’ll be asking yourself:

 Read our guide on the different sole trader tax deductions and how to claim them.

-Parpera is an all-in-one financial tool, including a Volt business bank account to help sole traders make and receive payments, invoicing software, and much more so you can manage and grow your freelance business easily.
+Parpera is an all-in-one financial tool, including a Wise business account to help sole traders make and receive payments, invoicing software, and much more so you can manage and grow your freelance business easily.

 Designed for the self-employed, the Parpera App also makes estimating and setting aside your tax instalments easier.
 Here’s how:

 Avoid scrambling to pay a big tax bill by estimating your taxes early.
 Input last year’s figures or your current business revenue into the Parpera App and you’ll get an estimate of how much tax is due.

 As your income fluctuates, Parpera will adjust the tax estimation accordingly.

 When your tax payments are due, make sure you’ve got the right amount saved up in advance to prevent falling short.

 You can transfer the right amount to your Tax Saver wallet or sub-account in just a few seconds.
 Coming soon: you’ll be able to configure your account to automatically set it aside.

 Both your overall balance and your Tax Saver sub-account total are easy to spot in your dashboard whenever you need to check them.